This Easy Mexican Shredded Beef is made in the instant pot and results in tender, flavorful beef that's perfect for your

-- 1 Tbsp Ancho Chili Powder Can sub regular Chili Powder
+- 1 tablespoon Ancho Chili Powder Can sub regular Chili Powder

 - 1 tablespoon Cumin

-- 1 tsp Smoked Paprika Can sub regular Paprika
+- 1 teaspoon Smoked Paprika Can sub regular Paprika

 - 1 teaspoon Garlic Powder

-- 1 tsp Mexican Oregano Can sub regular oregano
+- 1 teaspoon Mexican Oregano Can sub regular oregano

 - 1 tablespoon White Vinegar, Apple Cider Vinegar, or Lime Juice Added after Beef is done.
 This helps add some acidity to the meat.

 - Pour water into Instant Pot or slow cooker, then add seasoned chuck roast, and halved onion with cut side up.
 (This makes it easier to remove after cooking).

 - Slow Cooker- Low for 10 hours

 - Add vinegar or lime juice, then shred the meat with 2 forks in the pot with the juices.
 Taste and see if additional salt is needed.

 As an Amazon Associate I earn from qualifying purchases.